apache/incubator-heron/website/content/docs/developers/simulator-mode.md

 Simulator mode is specifically designed for topology developers to easily debug or optimize their topologies.

-Simulator mode simulates a heron cluster in a single JVM process.
-This is useful for developing and testing topologies.
+Simulator mode simulates a heron cluster in a single JVM process, which is useful for developing and testing topologies.
 Running topologies under simulator mode is similar to running topologies on a cluster.

-With a whole topology running in a single process, one could enjoy all free benefits it brings.
-For example, one can run program in an IDE and set breakpoints to examine the states of a topology, or profile the program to optimize it.

 # Develop topology with simulator mode